ieatnsleep/Landscape-Design-HDB-Yishun/README.md

 # Landscape Design work on Yishun Avenue

 Welcome to my GitHub repository!
-This project explores
+This project explores my landscape designs and though process in designing given a space in the Yishun housing estate.

 ## Skills Demonstrated: